duckietown/gym-duckietown-agent/README.md

 ## Building

-Docker images are automatically rebuild from the source.
-However if you would like to build them yourself, you are free to do so.
+Docker images for x86 and ARM are automatically rebuilt from this GitHub repository, however you can also rebuild them yourself.

+To do so, first `cd` to the root directory of this project on your local machine.
+Then, depending on which platform you are targeting, run one of the following commands:

 ### x86

-`docker build -t duckietown/duckietown-gym-agent`
+`docker build -t duckietown/duckietown-gym-agent .`

 ### Raspberry Pi